-Though they call themselves a boutique hotel , it seemed to me to fit more in the category of Bed and Breakfast.
-And what a breakfast – we had fruits with muesli and yoghurt, freshly squeezed orange juice, tea/ coffee, buttery croissants, bread with butter & different varieties of jams and eggs made to order.
-All served by Ray and Yvonne , with so much personal attention.
+The breakfast spread is magnificient.
+Fruits with muesli and yoghurt, freshly squeezed orange juice, tea/ coffee, buttery croissants, bread with butter & different varieties of jams and eggs made to order.
+All served by Ray and Yvonne(the owners) with personal attention.
+No boring buffet here!

 We also had dinner twice and they were memorable too.
-Being vegetarians, we didn’t know what to expect but Yvonne came up with innovative dishes , which looked as good as they tasted!
+Being vegetarians, we didn’t know what to expect but Yvonne came up with innovative dishes which looked as good as they tasted!
 Sample this – we had ravioli in a cream pesto sauce and stuffed aubergines with tempura rice the first day.
 The next day, we had a filo pastry stuffed with feta cheese and a Mediterranean vegetable bake topped with bread crumbs.
 Sounds yummy , doesn’t it?

 The opinions in this article are entirely my own.
 I was not compensated for my stay in any way.

 Want to plan a trip to Spain now?
 Read this to draft an itinerary!